Gary W. Thomas: Angela Davis trial

 During the 1972 Angela Davis trial, Maria Elena Graham, one of the three women hostages, testified that Thomas told the gunmen "not to do anything foolish" but was forced to the floor with the others in the courtroom.
 Graham told of how Haley, Thomas, and the three jurors were wired together and forced out of the courthouse and into the escape van.
 She said that there, just prior to shots being fired, she heard Thomas shout: "For God's sake - don't shoot!"
 Graham reported that while she was sprawled on the floor of the van, Thomas reached over her head and grabbed a revolver from Jackson.

-A few days later, the recently promoted Judge Thomas recounted his version of what happened that morning.
-According to Thomas, someone in the back of the courtroom (Jackson) stated "Hold it right there.
-That's enough."
-He described Jackson's appearance and commented that he was holding a handgun.
+A few days later, the recently promoted Judge Thomas described Jackson's appearance and commented that he was holding a handgun.
 Thomas said: "The people in the courtroom, including myself and the guards, were instructed to get down on the floor.
 I got down on the floor where I was seated, stretched out."
 He reported that he kept his eyes on the bench and watched McClain approach Haley.
 Thomas said that McClain asked Jackson if he had brought the tape, then Jackson produced a carbine from under his raincoat while moving forward to hand the pistol to McClain.
 He went on to state that a shotgun was pulled from Jackson's bag, then taped around Haley's neck with the barrel under his chin.
 Thomas explained that McClain ordered Haley to call the sheriff and that McClain eventually told the sheriff: "We have the judge.
 If you don't do as we say, we'll kill him and the people on the jury."

 According to Thomas, the gunmen spent several minutes discussing which hostages they should take with them.
 Thomas told the court that Magee said: "Let's not take any of them.
 Let's kill them all here."
 He quoted McClain has replying: "Cool it.
 Don't lose your cool."
 Thomas testified that while laying on the courtroom floor, he heard McClain say to the other gunmen: "We're not taking any kids."
-McClain then came over to him and said: "You're a good man.
-We're taking you along."
-According to Thomas, McClain smiled at him in the corridor outside the courtroom and said: "We're revolutionaries, but you knew that all along, didn't you?"

 In response to the prosecutor's questioning, Thomas said that he twice heard Jackson allude to a time element in their schedule.
 (Thomas described being tied to the three women hostages. - another reference states all five were tied together) As the gunmen and hostages gathered outside the getaway van, Thomas said he asked McClain to free the three women hostages but the inmate refused.